xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/genimage.1.rst

 Generates a stateless and a statelite image that can be used to boot xCAT nodes in a diskless mode.

-genimage will use the osimage definition for information to generate this image.
-Additional options specified on the command line will override any corresponding previous osimage settings, and will be written back to the osimage definition.
+\ **genimage**\  will use the osimage definition for information to generate this image.
+Additional options specified on the command line will override any corresponding previous osimage settings and will be written back to the osimage definition.

 If \ **genimage**\  runs on the management node, both the \ *osimage*\  table and \ *linuximage*\  table will be updated with the given values from the options.

-The \ **genimage**\  command will generate two initial ramdisks for \ **stateless**\  and \ **statelite**\ , one is \ **initrd-stateless.gz**\ , the other one is \ **initrd-statelite.gz**\ .
+The \ **genimage**\  command will generate two initial ramdisks, \ **initrd-stateless.gz**\  for \ **stateless**\  mode, and \ **initrd-statelite.gz**\  for \ **statelite**\  mode.

 After your image is generated, you can chroot to the image, install any additional software you would like, or make modifications to files, and then run the following command to prepare the image for deployment.

 for stateless: \ **packimage**\